The Rebranding of Jesus...

 I think Kierkegaard was on to something.
 If we’re ever going to get back to Jesus-like disciplemaking, we must introduce the Jesus of the Bible back into Christianity.

-* The Disciplemaking Genius of Jesus
+* The Rebranding of Jesus.

 Comments